hyperledger-labs/splice/experiments/upgrading/README.md

 - could not use coin-api_2-1 as a package name, and thus used the workaround v2v1 for version 2.1
 - what happens on an interface-subscription where the execution of the view code fails?
 The stream continues, but an error is reported on the contract on which view execution failed.
 - review how to reconcile the version number within the daml files and the package-name version numbers like v101v0v0
-- ensure is not straightforward to make work for retroactive interfaces
+- ~~ensure is not straightforward to make work for retroactive interfaces~~ (see retroactive instances design doc)
-  - the easiest option is to not allow retroactive ensure clauses
+  - ~~the easiest option is to not allow retroactive ensure clauses~~
-  - alternative: recheck retroactive ensure clauses on all operations except archive
+  - ~~alternative: recheck retroactive ensure clauses on all operations except archive~~